swch/strivve-docs/src/pages/resources/cryptography/index.md

 #### Encryption

-CardSavr applications and CardSavr will encrypt request and response bodies, respectively, using their API session shared secret key.
+CardSavr applications and CardSavr will encrypt request and response bodies, respectively, using the API Session Secret Key.
 As a result, the encrypted payloads can only be decrypted by CardSavr or the user.

-You must encrypt the body of your request using 256-bit, Advanced Encryption Standard cipher block chaining (i.e. AES-CBC-256), a 16-byte, cryptographically strong initilization vector, and your shared secret key.
+You must encrypt the body of your request using 256-bit, Advanced Encryption Standard cipher block chaining (i.e. AES-CBC-256), a 16-byte, cryptographically strong initilization vector, and the API Session Secret Key.

 Finally, when placed in your request, the encrypted request body must be combined with the base64-encoded initialization vector that was used to encrypt it.
 The two values must be separated by a '$' delimiter, illustrated below:

-Base64-Encrypted-JSON-Body$Base64-IV
+request.body.encryptedBody = Base64-Encrypted-JSON-Body$Base64-IV

 To send your request, put this value into your request body object in the property "encryptedBody".